Tushar-senpai/CopConnect/README.md

 - WebSockets

 Issues:
-Beginner to intermediate level: The Maps API is not as effective as it should be; it does not display the live locations of the stations accurately on a map.
-Not to mention an attractive map interface, which also points out the stations.
+Beginner to intermediate level: The Maps API is not as effective as it should be; it does not display the live locations of the stations accurately on a map.Adding to this, an attractive map interface, which also points out the stations.